 Thanks to Arthur Ellis for his generously detailed correspondence (March 2002), and to David M. Thompson (interview, BBC Films, Mortimer Street, London, 7 November 2002), Sean Chapman (letter, November 2003), Ralph Brown (letter, December 2003).
 Thanks also to Erin O’ Neill at BBC Written Archives, Nick Cooper, and to Mr Wolf at The Mausoleum Club for additional research, inspiration and continuing to host my original production file.

 Originally posted: 24 April 2011.

-[This piece collates, in rewritten, revised and abbreviated form, three previous pieces:
+[This essay collates, in rewritten, revised and abbreviated form, three previous pieces:

 Conference paper ‘The afterlife of P.C.
 George Dixon: from The Blue Lamp to The Black and Blue Lamp’ at the University of Leeds conference “Retrieving the 1940s” in 2002.

-Piece for the Mausoleum Club website in 2004 still available at The Mausoleum Club here (as a PDF).
+Piece for the Mausoleum Club website in 2004.

 Conference paper ‘The afterlife of P.C.
 George Dixon: from The Blue Lamp to The Black and Blue Lamp’ – a slightly different paper at the University of Hull conference “Ealing Revisited” in 2006.